mobajemu-msft/groove-api-documentation/Main/Groove service REST Reference/Groove Service REST Reference.md

 The API follows the REST API convention and returns JSON (or XML) results.
 The following calling conventions are used:

  + Parameters are provided as query parameters in the GET HTTP method.
-Response content is serialized in JSON by default, but can be switched to XML if the HTTP header ``` Accept: application/xm ``` l is provided.
+Response content is serialized in JSON by default, but can be switched to XML if the HTTP header ``` Accept: application/xml ```  is provided.
  + The API is versioned.
 Version is to be prepended to the URI.
-Currently, all Groove RESTful API calls must begin with **|GET|/1/.**
+Currently, all Groove RESTful API calls must begin with **/1/.**
  + Third-party developer authentication is mandatory in all methods and is done by passing an Azure Data Market OAuth token as a mandatory query parameter in all methods.
  +  GZIP compression is supported and responses are compressed if the HTTP header ``` Accept-Encoding: gzip ``` is provided in the request.
  +   CORS is supported in the standard way, by using the headers  ```Origin ``` and  ```Access-Control-Request-*. ```